jhyche80-jpg/JavaScript_SBBA-/README.md

  - After making the skeleton I moved on to the Java script of the page.
 2. I moved to Javascript
     - in this point I started by asigning the ID's a connst value.
     - I wanna start with making an aoo that could at the very least take down the information into a table or list and have all the info present.
+    - I then changed my code from being a simple list into A table  so you can see everyhting in a table like way .
+    - I also added the Task inot an array that could be recalled into the table.